neam/yii-i18n-attribute-messages/README.md

 Yii Extension: I18nAttributeMessages
 ==========================

-Transparent attribute translation for ActiveRecords, leveraging Yii's built-in translation features for translated field contents
+Transparent attribute translation for ActiveRecords, leveraging Yii's built-in translation features to retrieve translated attribute contents.

+In it's essence, it turns `$book->title` into `Yii:t('attributes.Book.title', $book->primaryKey)` and `$book->title_de` into `Yii:t('attributes.Book.title', $book->primaryKey, array(), null, 'de')` while
+providing a way to save translations simply by assigning and saving these attributes in the model (Note: CDbMessageSource only).
+The source message is left in the model for Gii compatibility (generated models will have the correct validation rules and field order) as `$book->_title`, and is used to store the content's of the attribute in the application's source language.

 Features
 --------

- * Eases the creation of multilingual ActiveRecords in a project
+ * Eases the translation of user-generated content in a project
- * Automatically loads the application language by default
- * Translations are stored directly in the model using separate columns for each language
+ * Eases the creation of UI for translators to perform translation work
+ * Works with any Yii-compatible message source
+ * Write-ability when using CDbMessageSource
  * Console command automatically creates migrations for the necessary database changes
- * Leverages Gii code generation to provide CRUD for translation work

 Requirements
 ------------------